Donald Tusk Expected To Back Theresa May’s Bid To Strengthen The EU’s Position On Russia

 “It won’t be easy.
 He has to been seen to moderate the discussion,” an EU official told BuzzFeed News.

-The official added, however, “he is not the type to shy away from letting his views known.”
+The official added, however, “he is not the type to shy away from letting his views be known.”

 On Wednesday, Tusk let it be known that he had not congratulated Putin on his “reappointment.”